PASER: Post-Training Data Selection for Efficient Pruned Large Language Model Recovery: Extended Experiments on Post-quantization Recovery Training

 \section{Extended Experiments on Post-quantization Recovery Training}

 Though the method descriptions and the experiments in the main body are mainly around the LLM pruning scenario, our PASER framework can actually be extended seamlessly to other LLM compression scenario.
 To further demonstrate its applicability, we conduct the experiments on post-quantization recovery training and compare our PASER with corresponding instruction tuning data selection baselines.
-In detail, we choose two most representative methods: Round-To-Nearest (RTN)~\citep{frantar2022optimal, yao2022zeroquant}, GPTQ~\citep{frantar2023optq}, to perform the LLM quantization.
+In detail, we choose two most representative methods: Round-To-Nearest (RTN)~\citep{frantar2022optimal, yao2022zeroquant}, GPTQ~\citep{frantar2023optq} to perform the LLM quantization.
 It should be clarified that RTN method, which rounds all weights to the nearest quantized value on exactly the same asymmetric per-row grid, is actually the fundamental technique in most works about LLM quantization~\citep{frantar2022optimal, yao2022zeroquant, parklut}.
 Its runtimes scales well to the models with many billion parameters due to the direct rounding.
 According to the results provided in Table~\ref{tab: quant7b} and \ref{tab: quant13b}, we can observe that the PASER can still effectively enhance the recovery performance and outperform the data selection baselines on averaged reasoning performance and zero-shot perplexity for both LLaMA2-7B and LLaMA2-13B models.
 Meanwhile, recovery data selection baselines can indeed achieve the stronger performance than full data and random baselines, which validates the necessity of conducting recovery data selection even in the LLM quantization scenario.
 Furthermore, comparing these results with Table~\ref{tab: different pruning} and \ref{tab: different llms}, it can be noticed that the improvement space of PASER in Table~\ref{tab: quant7b} and \ref{tab: quant13b} has been reduced to some extent.
 This is because the post-compression performance of such quantization schemes has been competitive enough, which can reflected from the w/o training row.
+In addition, we also conduct experiments on one of the most robust LLM quantization scheme, AWQ~\citep{lin2024awq}, and the results are provided in the Table~\ref{tab: awq}.
+Considering the superior performance of AWQ itself on reducing the performance drop brought by the precision loss, our improvement over baselines is still obvious, further demonstrating the generalizability of PASER on quantization schemes.